-Supplies available from Cut @ Home:
+Supplies available at Cut @ Home:

-Angel Craft Tape 1/4“ (SKU ACT1414)
+Angel Crafts Adhesive Tape 1/4″ (SKU ACT1414)

 Thanks and Happy Scrappin’!